Ranked! The 20 best kits of the 2018/19 season

 12. Roma, home

-Lovely stuff from Roma, who’ve shown a willingness to learn from their Champions League victors Liverpool by adopting a darker shade of red.
-The yellow collar and Nike swoosh are important flourishes, and the graphic design – a nod to the chainmail armour donned by soldiers in ancient Rome, of course – is subtle and complementary, rather than distracting and overbearing.
+The Giallorossi have taken a leaf from the book of their Champions League conquerors Liverpool by adopting a darker shade of red.
+The yellow collar and Nike swoosh are nice flourishes and the graphic design – a nod to the chainmail that ancient Roman soldiers wore, of course – complements the outfit rather than being overbearing.

 11. Galatasaray, home and away

-A snazzy effort from the Turkish outfit, whose distinctive yellow and red halves have once again delivered.
-This is a particularly clean design with no unnecessary graphic patterns on the front, and we’re big fans of the sleeves being the opposite colour to the body.
-Good work.
+The distinctive red and yellow halves have once again helped Galatasaray deliver a stylish effort.
+This clean design features no unnecessary patterns on the front and we like the sleeves being the opposite colour to the body.
+Great work all round.

 10. Inter, home